-In fact, the effects of this traditional kava drink recipe have similarities with alcohol including a general buzz, enhanced sociability, lower inhibitions and a feeling of relaxation.
+The effects of kava have similarities with alcohol including a general buzz, enhanced sociability, lower inhibitions and a feeling of relaxation.

 Kava can be quite addictive, but it has been found to have medicinal qualities like lowering anxiety, curing insomnia and treating depression.

 In general, people will drink a small quantity of about 1/2 of a cup of ground kava root, but drinking more than this can have effects of euphoria.
 It also makes your tongue go numb.

 In parts of Fiji (where it is also known as ‘grog’ or ‘yaqona’), kava is drunk ceremonially and people will be served according to their status within the group.

 Similarly, in Samoa kava is drunk at important meetings, such as between the chiefs of different tribes, and is served in half a coconut shell.
 Most likely enjoyed with the traditional Samoan sapasui.

 In Tonga, kava is drunk recreationally on nights out and at bars.
 But the process is still ritualized – for example, the server should often be a young, unmarried woman, and it will be consumed in a circle with men sitting cross-legged.

 In Vanuatu, the culture is less ritualistic around kava but the preparation can be different, with the traditional method involving chewing the plant roots and spitting them back out into a pot which will then be steeped.

-This authentic kava drink is easy to make once you have the ground kava.
+This authentic kava recipe is easy to make once you have the ground kava.
 You use a strainer bag to steep the kava root into warm water, as you will see in the recipe below.

 Some recommend using a cheesecloth but the holes in it are quite large which means some of the sediment will slip through, so a strainer bag is better if you can get hold of one.